 Want to be a Bonner Leader?

-Incoming first year students who have been accepted to the University of Lynchburgthe may apply by early April each year.
+Incoming first year students who have been accepted to the University of Lynchburg may apply by March 15 each year.